-it was a combination of the clearest crystal waters I’ve ever seen, with green – gray faded cliffs rising above the standing water – it’s just blown my mind.
+it was a combination of the most transparent crystal waters I’ve ever seen, with green-gray faded cliffs rising above the standing water – it’s just blown my mind.

 In the lagoons, we rented a kayak and paddled into halls that the boat can’t get in.

 DON’T pass this opportunity to take the kayak, although it costs more money (probably it’s cheaper than a Cola can you’re poisoning yourself with, every day).